amiya-pattnaik/webdriverIO-with-cucumberBDD/README.md

 ### Run Some Sample Tests

-To execute the entire test suite in local development, you can use any one of the options mentioned below Option 1: `npm run tests`
+To execute the entire test suite in local development, you can use any one of the options mentioned below

+Option 1: `npm run tests`

-Option 2: use `grunt webdriver:test`.
+Option 2: `grunt webdriver:test`.
 This executes all features in the [`./test/features/*.feature`]  directory with a Spec reporter by default and references the `suite.yourSpecific.conf.js` file.
 Refer to the ./test/config of cucumber-bdd

 To execute tests on mobile device use : `npm run tests-mobile`